Gordey Kolesov: Biography

 In February 2015, Gordey won silver medal for a drawing in the Russian-Chinese children's and youth creative contest entitled “China to Russia.
 Bridges of friendship,” organized as part of Years of Russian-Chinese Friendship and Youth Exchanges (2014-2015).
 In the same month, he won the Audience Choice Award at the first Chinese Calligraphy Hard Pen Contest-2014.
 A video was shown at the contest with Gordey talking about his calligraphic talents.
 The prize was awarded by SCO General Secretary Dmitry Mezentsev, who was very excited about the young talent's achievements (Gordey was the youngest contestant) and called upon everyone to follow Gordey's example.
 “During the ceremony the talented Russian boy read a poem by Su Shi (a renowned poet of the Song era – Editor) and received a standing ovation from the audience.”
-Xinhua, China's official press agency, also wrote about Gordey's achievements,.
+Xinhua, China's official press agency, also wrote about Gordey's achievements.

 On June 1, 2015, a video was shown on the Internet from the Talent Show Gala Concert on Chinese Central Television, CCTV-1.
 Gordey amazed the judges and the audience alike by calculating the age of Sun Wukong, the Monkey King from a classical Chinese 16th century novel “Journey to the West.”
 Popular Chinese TV host Liu Yiwei fell off a sofa after hearing the Russian boy's monologue.
 The video gathered more than half a million views in less than three days after it was uploaded to YouTube.
 The media called Gordey a child prodigy.
 Gordey's father, Evgeny Kolesov, told NTV in an interview that he doesn't think his son is a prodigy.
-According to his father, “Gordey is just a child that is loved, disciplined, and enjoys studying.”[40]
+According to his father, “Gordey is just a child that is loved, disciplined, and enjoys studying.”
 Gordey's videos are commonly watched by students at the Military Translators Institute under the Russian Federation Ministry of Defense and future diplomats from MGIMO, who speak highly about the boy's language skills.

 Mikhail Efremov, theater and film actor and Merited Artist of Russia, preparing Top-5 News for June 4 especially for the National News Service information agency, wrote this about Gordey: “A six-year-old Russian child prodigy Gordey Kolesov won the talent show which aired on Chinese Central Television.
 Gordey knows five languages, is a top-ranked chess player and a member of the Russian national team in this sport.
 Gordey, you are our future, the entire country is watching you!”

-Gordey's videos are very famous on the Internet, the most popular ones being “6-year-old Gordey Kolesov at China’s Central TV, CCTV-1,” “Gordey Kolesov wins Talent Show on Chinese Central TV,” “First place in chess at Shenzhen,” “Chinese guitar song by Gordey Kolesov,” “China.
-Chess training,” “Vladimir Mayakovsky: A note to China,” “475 Chinese idioms,” and other videos in which he and his father recite poems, “Hey you, my dear Russia” by Sergey Yesenin in Chinese and Mao Zedong's poetry in Chinese and Russian.